Doric String Quartet

 About This Performance

-The London-based Doric String Quartet is one of Europe’s hottest young ensembles.
-“It’s hugely enjoyable to be led through these subtle, wonderful works by such enthusiastic guides.”
-(The Strad)
+“One in a million…several million” is how The Independent (UK) describes powerfully compelling pianist Benjamin Grosvenor.
+The London-based Doric Quartet is one of Europe’s hottest young ensembles.
+“It’s hugely enjoyable to be led through these subtle, wonderful works by such enthusiastic guides” (The Strad).

-A recent highlight has seen the Quartet take on John Adams’ Absolute Jest for String Quartet and Orchestra with performances at the Vienna Konzerthaus with John Adams conducting, with the Netherlands Radio Philharmonic at the Concertgebouw and with the BBC Scottish Symphony Orchestra conducted by Markus Stenz.
+With a curiosity for repertoire and setting, the Quartet was delighted to take on John Adams’ Absolute Jest for String Quartet and Orchestra.
+The Quartet was invited to give the Austrian premiere at the Vienna Konzerthaus with John Adams conducting, the Dutch premiere with the Netherlands Radio Philharmonic at the Concertgebouw under Markus Stenz, and performed the piece with the BBC Scottish Symphony and BBC Symphony Orchestras.
 Their recording of the piece with the Royal Scottish National Orchestra and Peter Oundjian, released on Chandos in 2018, was named Recording of the Month in BBC Music Magazine and praised for the “sumptuous sweetness and laser-like clarity” of its performance.